welltech-com/recompose-logger/README.md

 }
 ```

-Also you can configure plugin in your app:build.gradle.kts
+Also, you can configure plugin in your app:build.gradle.kts
 ```kotlin
 recompositionLogger {
   tag = "SampleRecomposition" // tag for recomposition logs